GluuFederation/docs-gg-prod/docs/source/tutorials/angular-oauth-role-security.md

 Register the upstream website as a Service.

-This demo uses [`http://localhost:3000`](https://github.com/GluuFederation/gluu-gateway-setup/tree/version_4.1/gg-demo/node-api-2) as the Upstream Website, the application where Gluu Gateway security added.
+This demo uses [`http://localhost:3000`](https://github.com/GluuFederation/gluu-gateway-setup/tree/version_4.1/gg-demo/node-api-2) as the Upstream Website, the application which will be protected by Gluu Gateway security.

 Follow these step to add a Service using GG UI